bennetthub500/personal/_portfolio/AO_doc sample nextJS hello.md

 Front end frameworks 101 procedural for beginners with Next.js

+A self-created procedural writing sample.
 For a project where I needed to learn the basics of front end frameworks, I was unable to easily find hello-world content where a beginner could learn about Next.js, Node.js, and npm by installing them.
 I decided to create this tutorial to document these first-steps.

-It also serves as a procedural writing sample.
+## Front End Frameworks 101

 In this tutorial you will use:
 - [Next.js](https://nextjs.org) - a front-end framework for building apps or sites utilizing React components.